Drell-Yan lepton-pair production: $q_T$ resummation at N$^3$LL accuracy and fiducial cross sections at N$^3$LO

 We have applied the resummation formalism to the production of $l^+ l^-$ pairs from $Z/\gamma^*$ decay at the LHC ($\sqrt{s}=13\,$TeV) with the following fiducial cuts: the leptons are required to have transverse momentum $p_T>25\,$GeV, pseudo-rapidity $|\eta|<2.5$ while the lepton pair system, is required to have invariant mass $66<M<116\,$GeV and transverse momentum $q_T<100$~GeV\,\footnote{In order to match with the NNLO numerical results at large-$q_T$ we follow the kinematical selection cuts applied in Ref.\,\cite{Bizon:2019zgf}.}.

-In the left panel of Fig.~1 we show the resummed component (see Eq.(4)) of the transverse-momentum distribution in the small-$q_T$ region.
+In Fig.\,\ref{fig1} we show the resummed component (see Eq.\,(\ref{fincomp2})) of the transverse-momentum distribution in the small-$q_T$ region.
 In order to estimate the size of yet uncalculated higher-order terms and the ensuing perturbative uncertainties we present the dependence of the resummed component on the auxiliary scales $\mu_F$, $\mu_R$ and $Q$.
 The scale dependence band is obtained through independent variations of $\mu_F$, $\mu_R$ and $Q$ in the range $M/2 \leq \{ \mu_F, \mu_R, 2Q \} \leq 2M$ with the constraints $0.5\leq \{ \mu_F/\mu_R, Q/\mu_R, Q/\mu_F \}\leq 2$\,\footnote{In order to estimate the $Q$ scale dependence of the resummed component we set the logarithmic expansion parameter to be $L = \ln ({Q^2 b^2}/{b_0^2})$ which is equivalent to $\tL$ in the small-$q_T$ region.}.
 The lower panel shows the ratio of the distribution with respect to the N$^3$LL+N$^3$LO prediction at the central value of the scales $\mu_F=\mu_R=2Q= M$.
 We observe that the NLL+NLO and NNLL+NNLO scale dependence bands do not overlap thus showing that the NLL+NLO scale variation underestimates the true perturbative uncertainty.
 This feature was observed and discussed in Ref.\cite{Catani:2015vma}.
-Conversely the NNLL+NNLO and N$^3$LL+N$^3$LO scale variation bands do overlap in the entire region $q_T<30\,$GeV (except that they nearly overlap in the window $1<q_T<4\,$GeV).
+Conversely the NNLL+NNLO and N$^3$LL+N$^3$LO scale variation bands do overlap in the entire region $q_T<30\,$GeV (except that they nearly overlap in the window $1<q_T<4\,$GeV) thus suggesting that, from NNLL+NLO, missing higher order corrections are correctly estimated by scale variations.
 We also observe that the scale dependence is reduced by a factor of 2 (or more) going from NNLL+NNLO to N$^3$LL+N$^3$LO: the scale variation at N$^3$LL+N$^3$LO (NNLL+NNLO) is around $\pm 0.8\%$ ($\pm 2.5\%$) at the peak ($q_T\sim 4\,$GeV), then it reduces at $\pm 0.3\%$ ($\pm 0.8\%$) level at $q_T\sim 12\,$GeV and increase up to $\pm 0.4\%$ ($\pm 1.4\%$) level at $q_T\sim 25\,$GeV.
+Finally, we note that in the low $q_T$ region non-perturbative effects are expected to become important.
+In particular by considering variations of the NP parameter in the range $0.3 \leq g_{NP} \leq 0.9$~GeV$^2$ we obtain the following additional uncertainties for the N$^3$LL+N$^3$LO resummed prediction in Fig.\,\ref{fig1}: $\pm 0.3\%$ at $q_T\sim 25\,$GeV, $\pm 0.6\%$ at $q_T\sim 12\,$GeV and $\pm 0.7\%$ at $q_T\sim 4\,$GeV.
+For $q_T\lesssim 4\,$GeV the NP uncertainties rapidly increase at few percent level.
+These NP uncertainties have a delicate interplay with the non-perturbative parton densities uncertainties which deserve a careful analysis.